M

 8. Get your marketing game on

 Bridge grad Margarida, from Portugal, runs her own online English business.
-She noted, “Potential students usually send me a message on the website where I advertise my classes, then I send a message back and we book a free trial lesson.
+She noted, “Potential students usually send me a message on the website where I advertise my classes, then I send a message back, and we book a free trial lesson.
 They really like the lesson because it’s based on conversation, games, and topics that they like.”

 How much does it cost to start an online tutoring business?

-We’re breaking down budget-friendly options for online English teaching essentials, as well as suggestions on ways you may want to splurge on each one as you scale your online ESL business in the future.
+We break down budget-friendly options for online English teaching essentials, as well as suggestions on ways you may want to splurge on each one as you scale your online ESL business in the future.

 Computer